Ensure Revenue Is Not Impacted When Your Key Worker Leaves

 Your employees may leave eventually.
 The possible reasons?
 Too many to count.
 New family arrangements, desire for a new environment, mid-life crisis, being headhunted to a new role with higher remuneration (that you cannot match) and many more.

 As bosses & supervisors, we understand and pray that departure is the best decision made for themselves and their families.
 We bid them farewell and wish them the very best.
 On our plates, we need to quickly find a new helper, ensuring that the company is able to continue functioning with minimum impact to revenue.

 Today is the day

-- Where are the historical files and reference materials.
-E.g. past contract for referencing the details of engagements or even for upcoming audits.
+Other than the aptitudes and skills to get the job done, the new person needs the historical files and reference materials to get things going.
+Example: past contract for referencing the details of engagements or to prepare for upcoming audits.

 What is a Document Management System?

 A Document Management System is a central repository where folders and access rights are pre-created and controlled by administrators (often with the help of certified consultants during the implementation phase).
 The folder hierarchy mirrors the setup of the company with divisions, departments, sub-departments, and teams.
 As every company is different, folder structures may not be similar across different companies.
 Consultants will understand the process flow within each company and recommend the sweetest setup that is intuitive and practical for the employees.